 After each of Cadillac’s maniacal escapades, I picked up the literal and figurative pieces and constructed a beautiful exterior world.
 But, my interior walls were crumbling.

 I can’t remember the last time Cadillac acknowledged my birthday.
-Last year, she called every day for two weeks obsessing over a birthday gift for her new boyfriend.
+The last time I spoke with her, she called every day for two weeks obsessing over a birthday gift for her new boyfriend.
 So, I expected her to call on my birthday a few days later.

 The sun rose and set on what would be my 50th trip around the sun, without a peep from the person who brought me into the world.